Blob2763/utils/README.md

 - Add an entry to "data" in conversions.js and fill in all the info
 - Add conversion code by editing the "base" functions
 - Everything else should be done :)

+When adding a new setting:
+- Add the localStorage key to notTools in save.js